 Novak Biddle Venture Partners

-Novak Biddle Venture Partners was a private equity and venture capital firm based in Bethesda, Maryland, founded in 1997.
-The firm specialized in seed, startup, and early-stage investments, while also considering opportunities in later-stage companies and spinouts.
-It focused primarily on information technology companies located in the Mid-Atlantic region of the United States, with particular interest in sectors such as education, security, big data analytics, and business-to-business-to-consumer markets.
-The firm typically made equity investments ranging from $100,000 to $10 million and aimed to exit its investments within five to seven years.
-Novak Biddle Venture Partners ceased operations on March 29, 2019.
+Novak Biddle Venture Partners was a private equity and venture capital firm based in Bethesda, Maryland, established in 1997.
+The firm specialized in providing equity financing and management support to young companies, primarily in the information technology sector.
+It focused on seed, startup, and early-stage investments while also considering later-stage companies and spinouts.
+The firm targeted industries such as education, security, big data analytics, and business-to-business-to-consumer ventures.
+Typically, Novak Biddle made equity investments ranging from $100,000 to $10 million and was known for its collaborative approach, often syndicating larger investment rounds with limited partners and other firms.
+The firm aimed for exits within five to seven years.
+However, Novak Biddle Venture Partners ceased operations on March 29, 2019.

 CFO